List of Shaman King characters: Bason

+Kororo

-Kororo is a Koropokuru, known to the Ainu as the "little people who live under the butterbur leaves" and known as "Minutians" in the 2001 English anime, and is Horohoro's spirit partner.
+Kororo (コロロ) is a Koropokuru, known to the Ainu as the "little people who live under the butterbur leaves" and known as "Minutians" in the 2001 English anime, and is Horohoro's spirit partner.
 She is surprisingly cute and develops a slight crush on Manta Oyamada, but becomes jealous when Horohoro admires Morphine for her delicate features.
 Kororo's abilities allow Horohoro to create and manipulate ice.
 She is known as "Corey" in the 2001 English anime, which sounds similar to "Kōri (氷)", which is the Japanese word for ice and also the element that Horohoro's attacks are based on.
 In the KangZengBang chapters, it is eventually revealed that Kororo is the spirit of Tamiko Kurobe (黒部 民子, Kurobe Tamiko), a girl whose father was involved with the construction of a dam near Horohoro's village and was nicknamed "Damuko (ダム子)".
 She gave Horohoro his nickname and they formed a tentative friendship as they were both considered outcasts among their classmates.
 However, when Horohoro's grandfather told him to stay away from Damuko, Horohoro began to ignore her, though Damuko continued to hang out with him and hoped they would see the butterbur fields in the spring.
 However, when she suffered an accident trying to follow him one day, Damuko froze to death and Horohoro has blamed himself for killing the only girl he ever loved.
 When Horohoro reveals why he began ignoring her during his fight with Kalim, Kororo is able to briefly return to her true form as Damuko and explains how she became a Koropokkoru after her death in order to learn the reason why he broke off their friendship.
 Finally reconciled with Horohoro, she returns to her koropokkoru form and remains by his side.